ctechfilmuniversity/lecture_ss23_academic_methodologies/assignments/vasilkova/02/paper_question.md

 How cross-modal audio-visual theory represented in literature (in history and modern days);

 particularly ways of mapping sound to visuals (in art, science and technology).
+How to categorize and look for the literature.